noa/iur/README.md

 * Paper: https://arxiv.org/abs/2105.07263
 * Updated code / data available at: https://github.com/noa/naacl2021

+For the latest related work, please see: https://cs.jhu.edu/~noa

 # Package Setup

 To train the representation , you will need TensorFlow `2.0` and